mongodb/mongodbatlas-cloudformation-resources/cfn-resources/org-invitation/test/README.md

 ### Prerequisite steps:
 1. Create an Atlas Organization if you don’t already have one.
-2. Export environment variable ATLAS_ORG_ID with the value as your Organization Id.
-You can get this Id from your Atlas UI by clicking on your organization and note the Organization Id from the URL (which should look like this https://cloud.mongodb.com/v2#/org/<ATLAS_ORG_ID>/projects)
+2. Export environment variable MONGODB_ATLAS_ORG_ID with the value as your Organization Id.
+You can get this Id from your Atlas UI by clicking on your organization and note the Organization Id from the URL (which should look like this https://cloud.mongodb.com/v2#/org/<MONGODB_ATLAS_ORG_ID>/projects)

 ### Steps to test: